Building a new life

-Many refugees live year after year with little hope of ever being able to return home.
-For them the only solution is building a new life and home in the country of asylum and integrating into the local community.
+Many refugees live year after year with little hope of returning home.
+For them, the only solution is to build a new life in the country of asylum, and to integrate into the local community.

-For UNHCR local integration is a dynamic and multifaceted two-way process leading to full and equal membership in the host society.
-The 1951 Refugee Convention lists a range of socioeconomic and legal rights needed for successful integration.
-These include, among others, freedom of movement, access to education and labour market, access to public relief, the possibility of acquiring property and – in the long run - the possibility of citizenship.
+For UNHCR, integration is a dynamic two-way process leading to full and equal membership in the host society.
+The 1951 Refugee Convention lists a range of socioeconomic and legal rights associated with successful integration.
+These include freedom of movement, access to education and jobs, access to public relief, the possibility of acquiring property, and the possibility of citizenship.

-Most Central European countries considered themselves for a long time as mere transit countries and did little to develop their integration systems and policies.
-On many occasions, this resulted in a number of people with not enough assistance to learn the language, find a job and a house or obtain professional qualifications.
-In recent years, some efforts have been made and progress achieved to better facilitate integration of refugees, and a range of programmes and policies have been developed.
+Most Central European countries have long considered themselves mere transit places, and have done little to develop their integration systems and policies.
+As a result, refugees there often lack the assistance to learn the language, find a job or obtain professional qualifications, and secure a place to call home.
+In recent years, some efforts have been made to rectify this problem, and progress has been achieved in these countries to improve their integration programmes.

-UNHCR pays an increased attention to the issue of integration in the region.
-In order to better advise governments on their integration policies, it has developed two comprehensive documents in April 2009: a Note on Refugee Integration in Central Europe and an Agenda for Refugee Integration in Central Europe.
-They contain an overview of what integration is in practice and which practical measures integration policies should entail.
+UNHCR is paying increasing attention to integration across the region.
+In order to better advise governments on their integration policies, it issued two comprehensive documents in April 2009: the Note on Refugee Integration in Central Europe, and the Agenda for Refugee Integration in Central Europe.
+This material contains an overview of integration across Central Europe, including a list of the practical measures, which all integration programmes should entail.